CarlosCaltzontzin/brewery-app/README.md

 ## Overview

-The Breweries Explorer is a React application that allows users to view a list of breweries, add new breweries, and explore information about their favorite places.
+The brewery directory is a simple React application that allows users to view a list of breweries and add new breweries.
 The application includes different components such as the main App, BreweryForm for adding new breweries, BreweryList for displaying existing breweries, Home for the landing page, and NavBar for navigation.

 ## Components